-GeForce GT 440 is a middle-class GPU based on the 40nm Fermi architecture.
+GeForce GT 440 is a middle-class Graphics Card based on the first revision of the Fermi Architecture.

 The Fermi Architecture is manufactured with a 40nm technology and uses a technique known as Hot Clocking: The Shaders are clocked twice as fast as the Central Unit.
 While this leads to a reasonable performance boost, it causes enormous amounts of energy dissipation, leading, ultimately, to a significantly higher operating temperature.

 Fermi is also the first GPU architecture with fully cached memory access which increases memory performance.

 It equips a GPU Codenamed GF108-400-A1 which has 2 Stream Multiprocessors activated and thus offers 96 Shader Processing Units, 16 TMUs and 4 ROPs.
 The Central Unit is clocked at 810MHz.

 The GPU accesses a 512MB frame buffer of fast GDDR5, through a 128-bit memory interface.
 The size of the frame buffer is adequate.
 The Memory Clock Operates at 800MHz.

 DirectX 11.0 Support (11.0 Hardware Default) and support for 3D Vision Surround, PhysX, Realtime Raytracing and other technologies.